timOTdev/0019_es6_for_everyone/notes.md

 # Module #14 ES6 Tooling
 ## Tool-Free Modules with SystemJS (+bonus BrowserSync setup)
-- SystemJS, Browserify, Rollup also bundle ES6 module
+- SystemJS, Browserify, Rollup also bundle ES6 modules
 - Doesn't matter which you use and Wes recommends Webpack
 - JSPM sits on top of NPM, not an alternative

 ### SystemJS
-- SystemJS runs in the browser with a script in html
+- SystemJS runs in the browser with a script in HTML
-- Don't need any of the overheader for bundlers, compilers, and compilers
+- Don't need any of the overheader for bundlers, compilers, and modules
 - It's great for testing but you would not want to use in production
 - Need to run the HTML through a server
 ```js